Monitoring Reliable Static Routing

 Articles » Small-Site Multihoming » Monitoring Reliable Static Routing

-Reliable static routes silently appear or disappear from the IP routing table based on the state of the attached track object; the only way to monitor their state is to use the show ip route track-table command or the debug track command.
+Reliable static routes silently appear or disappear from the IP routing table based on the state of the attached track object; the only way to monitor their state is to use the show ip route track-table command.

 Show tracked routes